pandas-dev/pandas/doc/source/io.rst

    print(open('tmp.csv').read())

-By default, the parse includes the comments in the output:
+By default, the parser includes the comments in the output:

 .. ipython:: python